On the equation $N_{p_1}(E)\cdot N_{p_2}(E)\cdots N_{p_k}(E)=n$: Abstract

 \section{Abstract}

-For a given elliptic curve $E/\Q$, set $N_p(E)$ to be the number of points on $E$ modulo $p$ for a prime of good reduction for $E$.
-Given integer $n$, let $G_k(E,n)$ be the number of $k$-tuples of pairwise distinct primes $p_1,\ldots,p_k$ of good reduction for $E$, for which equation in the title holds, then on assuming the Generalized Riemann Hypothesis for elliptic curves without CM (and unconditionally if the curves have complex multiplication), I show that $\varlimsup_{n\to\infty} G_k(E,n)=\infty$ for any integer $k\geq 3$.
-I also conjecture that this result also holds for $k=1$ and $k=2$.
-In particular for $k=1$ this conjecture says that there are ``elliptic progressions of primes'' i.e. sequences of primes $p_1<p_2\cdots <p_m$ of arbitrary lengths $m$ such that $\np{p_1}=\np{p_2}=\cdots =\np{p_m}$.
+For a given elliptic curve $E/\Q$, let $N_p(E)$ be the number of points on $E$ modulo $p$ for a prime of good reduction for $E$.
+Given integer $n$, let $G_k(E,n)$ be the number of $k$-tuples of $p_1<p_2<\ldots <p_k$ primes of good reduction for $E$, for which the equation in the title holds, then on assuming the Generalized Riemann Hypothesis for elliptic curves without CM (and unconditionally if the curves have complex multiplication), I show that $\varlimsup_{n\to\infty} G_k(E,n)=\infty$ for any integer $k\geq 3$.
+I conjecture that this result also holds for $k=1,2$ i.e. this conjecture says that there are arbitrarily long ``elliptic progressions of primes'' i.e. sequences of primes $p_1<p_2<\cdots <p_m$ of arbitrary lengths $m$ such that $\np{p_1}=\np{p_2}=\cdots =\np{p_m}$.